 When we think of stressful times in our lives, typically what comes to mind may be events such as exams, deadlines or a bad breakup.
 These may be single events, or they may be periods in our lives – such as stressful relationships or a life experience such as going through a fertility challenge or being diagnosed with infertility.
 Especially for those women and couples confronted with fertility issues, it may not be possible to escape from what is constantly stressing you out.

-Even when the source of stress seems minor or subtle, such as an overflowing inbox, work demands or long commute – this can act as a cumulative type of stress that is compounded every day.
-Subtle stress can build up, and make it harder for us to deal with more serious issues with relationships, health concerns and life plans in general.
+Even when the source of stress seems subtle, such as an overflowing inbox, work demands or long commute – this can act as a cumulative type of stress that is compounded every day.
+It is a low grade stress that can build up, and eventually make it harder for us to deal with more serious issues.

 Check in with your own stress levels.
 Consider how stress manifests in your life, how often you feel stressed and for how long.